Assistant Practitioner (Health) Apprenticeship

 Ofsted: 'Good' Ofsted rating for Apprenticeships at Keele University in Full Inspection, June 2023.

-• The Assistant Practitioner (Health) Apprenticeship offers current practitioners the opportunity to gain additional skills and knowledge to become a registered Radiographer.
+- The Assistant Practitioner (Health) Apprenticeship provides current healthcare practitioners with the opportunity to acquire enhanced skills and knowledge, enabling them to qualify as Assistant Practitioners.

 The apprenticeship is focused on applying the subject theory into applicants own clinical practice.
 Apprentices will develop the ability to reflect on and respond proactively to change, undertaking a range of diagnostic imaging tests whilst maintaining excellent patient and client care.